carpentries/instructor-training/01-intro.md

 > There are many other perspectives ---
 > see [this site](http://www.learning-theories.com/) for summaries ---
 > and it's worth exploring them for insights like this:
->
-> > "If poor inner-city children consistently outscored children
+> "If poor inner-city children consistently outscored children
-> > from wealthy suburban homes on standardized tests,
+> from wealthy suburban homes on standardized tests,
-> > is anyone naive enough to believe that we would still insist on using these tests
+> is anyone naive enough to believe that we would still insist on using these tests
-> > as indicators of success?"
+> as indicators of success?"
-> >
-> > --- Kenneth Wesson, in Littky and Grabelle's *The Big Picture* {: .callout}
+> (Kenneth Wesson, in Littky and Grabelle's *The Big Picture*) {: .callout}

 What we know about educational psychology constrains teaching,